lmingzhi618/wpl-compiler/README.md

   condition
   block
   return.

-Grade B: Utility
 - Implement all of the C grade requirements.
-OK
 - Be able to call functions and procedures from the standard library (e.g. printf) and from the WPL runtime library (e.g. getArgc).
 - Allow multiple variables to be declared in a declaration (int a, b, c;).
-OK

 - Implement variable initialization (int a <- 42;).
-OK
 - Implement string and boolean types.
-OK
 - Nested inline comments.                     ???
 - Boolean (relational expressions).
 No logical expressions (& and |).
-OK
 - Implement loop statements.
-OK

-Grade A: Useful
 - Implement all of B grade requirements.
 - Implement logical expressions.
-OK
 - Implement functions and procedures completely (define your own and call any).
 - Type inference (var x;).
-- Implement select statements                        OK
+- Implement select statements
-- Implement arrays                                   OK
+- Implement arrays

 grun WPL tokens -tokens